The World

 Reading the Card

-The World card indicates the completion of a cycle or achieving a major life milestone.
-You will successfully gain new insights, skills or other personal growth through the achievement and are ready to move forward with greater clarity and confidence.
+The World indicates the completion of a cycle or the achieving of a major life milestone.
+You will successfully gain new insights, skills, and personal growth through this event, leaving you ready to move forward with greater clarity and confidence.

-Whatever the next step, the World card is a cause for celebration and victory.
-Success that has been a long time in the making will occur.
+Whatever the next step, The World is a cause for celebration and victory.
+Success that has been a long time in the making will finally arrive.

-The reversed World card still implies success will come but it will be later and more arduous than planned and once achieved, the success may leave you empty.
+The Reversed World still implies that success will come, but it will be later and more arduous than planned.
+Once achieved, this success may leave you feeling empty.

-The goals you set may be those of someone else or no longer align with your inner convictions, making you feel somewhat trapped or lacking in direction.
+The goals you set may belong to someone else, or they may no longer align with your convictions, making you feel trapped or lacking in direction.

-It may end up as a pyrrhic victory; success comes but the cost was too high.
-The journey so far may even have changed you such that the goal no longer makes sense.
+It may end up as a Pyrrhic victory: success arrives, but the cost was simply too high.
+The journey itself may have changed you so profoundly that the original goal no longer makes sense.

-This card prepares you for a longer or more arduous task and asks that you consider whether the milestone or task that you are working towards is really the one you want.
-A reassessment of priorities may be in order.
+This card prepares you for a longer, more arduous task.
+It asks you to deeply consider whether the milestone you are working toward is really the one you want.
+A reassessment of priorities is in order.

 Card Design Process

 The card was entirely defined by choosing Nike as the subject.
-As soon as that decision was made the layout and design became very obvious.
-Note that there is no multiple symbology on this card (as occurs in other decks).
-In this deck most cards limit themselves to one main archetype.
-This (hopefully) makes for strong archetypes.
+As soon as that decision was made, the layout and design became obvious.
+Note that there is no cluttered, multiple symbology on this card (as occurs in many other decks).
+By limiting the focus to one main archetype, the deck creates a much stronger, clearer psychological impact.

 Final Words

-The World card represents completion of an important cycle in your life.
-It will give you a sense of new stability and freedom to consider future avenues.
-The reverse card suggests success may take longer than expected and you goals may have altered since the start of the journey and require reappraisal.
+The World represents the completion of an important cycle in your life.
+It will grant you a sense of new stability and the freedom to consider future avenues.